lifewatch/pyporcc/README.md

 ## INFORMATION ABOUT PYTHON FILES
-- sound_click.py: read sound files and create click cuttings out of it
+- click_detector.py: read sound files and create click cuttings out of it
 - porcc: model class and PorCC algorithm class
+- propoise_classifier: other models that can be trained to classify clicks (not PorCC)

+### Examples:
+- detect_clicks: how to use the click detector algorithm
+- create_model: how to train and save models from validated data.
+Examples for PorCC and other are provided
+- classify: how to use the classifiers if the models are already trained and stored